CommandersAct/Android/TCPrivacy/README.md

 <p>Having the user consent is essential to send sensible information like the IDFA/AAID.
 To prevent having to manually save the consent asked to the user and manually using it with our SDKs, we created a module helping you do it automatically.</p>
 <p>This module will gather the consent and will:</p>
+<pre><code>- Display a consent page (if needed)
-<pre><code>- Save it and reload it every time the application is launched.
+- Save consent and reload it every time the application is launched.
 - Save and check the validity of the consent.
 The validity duration is set to 13 months.
 - Send a hit to our servers to record the consent.
 - Enable or disable the SDK. (if used alongside the SDK)